CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### Case Hardened Carbon Steel

 Case hardening (also known as face hardening) is an old process used to improve mild steels.
-The steel is sealed in a container which is packed tightly with high carbon substances (ground charoal or coal is ideal).
+The steel is sealed in a container which is packed tightly with high carbon substances (ground charcoal or coal is ideal).
 It is then heated to ~900°C for several hours, releasing carbon monoxide which binds with the steel which is in a transitioning phase at that temperature.
 The process forms a higher carbon case around the softer steel core, allowing for a hard surface that can hold an edge well with a softer center to prevent fracturing.

 ### Quench Tempered Carbon Steel

-Tempering (specifically, Martenesitic transformation) is a process of hardening the steel by heating it to just under ~900°C and then rapidly cooled in water.
-This results in an extremely hard crystaline structure forming within the steel, making this one of the toughest subtances a survivor can create.
+Tempering (specifically, Martensitic transformation) is a process of hardening the steel by heating it to just under ~900°C and then rapidly cooled in water.
+This results in an extremely hard crystalline structure forming within the steel, making this one of the toughest substance a survivor can create.

 # Making Steel